myTerminal/dotfiles/README.md

 ## To-Do

-- Figure out alternatives for missing packages on either platform
+- Figure out alternatives for missing packages on all operating platforms
+- Possibly extract workstation setup as a separate package